|PsycINFO||Web of Science||Google Scholar|

 If there is no free access, click "More" and then "Check Library Holdings".
 Request the article via ILL from there.

-Some library databases give you only the citation and abstract of the article.
+Many of the databases listed above only give you the citation and abstract of the article.
 So if you've found a perfect article, how do you get to the full text?
-The truth is, the full text can be in different locations, so follow these steps to get to find the article. (details for each step are below)

 Questions?
 Contact firstname.lastname@example.org